-This issue will be before the Board of Regents P-12 Education Committee and the full Board for action at the April 2018 Regents meeting.
+This issue will be before the P-12 Education Committee and the full Board for action at the May 2018 Regents meeting.

 Procedural History

 Under the New York Charter Schools Act of 1998, the Board of Regents is authorized to approve applications from charter schools currently authorized by another charter entity but seeking to be authorized by the Board of Regents.